duzy/smart/README.md

 ### Write `smart` scripts

-The `smart` command will look for file `do.smart` in the working directory to start building.
-For example of doing this:
+The `smart` command will look for the file `do.smart` in the working directory to start building.
+For example, of doing this:

 ```shell
 $ cd $GOPATH/src/github.com/extbit/smart/examples/hello